Best Automated Digital Marketing Tools for Solopreneurs

 Features include but are not limited to: email-marketing automation, email campaign automation, personalized emails, automated welcome emails, email engagement monitoring, and more.
 By automating your email, you’re able to personalize your business efforts and provide an invaluable interaction between you and your contacts/subscribers.

 The cost?
 Mailchimp is free up to 2,000 contacts/subscribers.
 Once you hit 2,000+, though, the pricing varies per month.
+If you’ve tried the app before and it’s not your cup of tea, you can also check out these Mailchimp alternatives.

 Automating Your Favorite Apps